c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 }
 ```

+Remember the ways you can declare an array] [in Array Types Chapter](https://github.com/c4arl0s/Swift#2-array-types)
+Remember how to fill an array with a value in [Working with arrays](https://github.com/c4arl0s/Swift#3-working-with-arrays)

 The **measured(closure:)** type method takes a closure argument.
 The measured code is executed times, and we store the individual run times in an array.

 We rely on the **QuartzCore** framework's **CACurrent-MediaTime()** function to retrieve the current absolute time.